 Cancellation or suspension of enrolment

-If your enrolment is cancelled or suspended, the university must report this to the Department of Home Affairs.
-To determine your visa status, you will need to contact Department of Home Affairs (opens an external site).
+If your enrolment is cancelled or suspended, UTS must report this to the Department of Home Affairs.
+To determine your visa status, you will need to contact the Department of Home Affairs (opens an external site).

 If your enrolment is cancelled for failure to maintain satisfactory academic progress, you cannot be reported to the Department of Home Affairs until any external appeal processes have been exhausted.

 Appealing against cancellation or suspension of enrolment

 If the university indicates that it intends to cancel or suspend your enrolment, then you have the right to appeal.
 By law, you must be given 20 working days to lodge your appeal.

 Note that you may not be permitted to enrol in classes while your appeal is being considered.

 You can complain to UTS about your learning experience.
 This might include a process or procedure, course content, interactions with staff, UTS facilities or UTS programs.

 As a student at UTS, you can make a complaint to any UTS staff member and they can take steps to resolve it.
 Try to make your complaint as soon after the event as possible.

 In the first instance, you should contact your faculty if your complaint relates to: